Infineon/btsdk-utils/BTSpy/README.txt

 ================================
 The WICED_BT_TRACE macro can be used by the embedded application to generate a trace.
-The output can be routed to Peripheral UART (PUART) or to the WICED HCI UART.
-To route traces to BTSpy, the application should use WICED UART.
+The output can be routed to Peripheral UART (PUART) or to the HCI UART.
+To route traces to BTSpy, the application should use "WICED UART".

 The application should configure the transport for the appropriate type, mode, and baud rate.